brunoborges/gamboa-project/README.md

 All HTML files must go into the `layout/` folder.
 For each HTML page, there must be a Scala class under `code/pages`.
 This is the Wicket convention.
 Other Web resources (CSS, JavaScript and images) will go to the context root of the web application.
 This way, the prototype will be functional and during runtime, everything will work as expected, thanks to Wicket.
 There's no need to programmatically reference resources.

-Logical services are Spring-based POJOs and must go to `code/services` as this is the convention for Annotations scan defined in the `applicationContext.xml`.
-If you feel you must change this, modify that XML as you wish.
+Logical services are EJB3 or Spring-based POJOs and should go to `code/services` as this is the convention for Annotations scan defined in the `applicationContext.xml` if you are using the Spring-based archetype.
+If you want to change this, modify that XML as you wish.

-The `code/services/email` package has some useful classes to sending emails.
-Templates must go to `config/templates` and can be HTMLs.
-All configuration like SMTP properties are located in the `emailContext.xml`.
+The `code/services/email` package has some useful classes for sending emails.
+Templates should go to `config/templates` and can be Velocity templates in HTML.
+All configuration like SMTP properties are located in the `emailContext.xml` for Spring-based.
+The JEE archetype requires a JNDI name for the MailSession resource.

 ### Want a clean structure?
-If you want a clean project structure, without any code, you have two options:

-1. Just create a project based on `gamboa-archetype` and delete everything from `code/pages` and `layout`.
+If you want a clean project structure, without any code, just create a project based on `gamboa-jee-archetype` and delete everything from `code/webapp/pages` and `layout`.
 Then drop your functional prototype to `layout` and start coding from scratch.
 Remember to follow Wicket's convention (one WebPage/Panel/Border class for each HTML file).

-### This is just a skeleton
-This is a skeleton for Web 2.0 projects that don't require transactional/relational databases.
-MongoDB is great and if you know how to use it, you can achieve the same requirements as if with relational databases like Oracle, MySQL or PostgreSQL.

 IDE Support
 -------